 Of course, if I could get to go back in time and alter my experience, I would take the money I have earned, to the past, and start a business there.–Kane Sterling (Just one of the 20+ people we surveyed)

-Now, let’s go deep into the topic, and know what these people would do if they could get go back in time and alter their experience.
+Now, let’s go deep into the topic, and know what these people would do if they could get go back in time and alter their experiences.

-Caitlyn Rose, 27 — Well, I’d make sure I learned everything that I could about the things I had interest while growing up.
-I wouldn’t go on talking to people who were rude or mean to me, because PERSONALLY, it brought out the worst in me.
-If I had noticed my taste in music, clothes and animals earlier on, and then started to develop a better understanding of those things, maybe my childhood would have been better.
+Caitlyn Rose, 27 – Well, I’d make sure I learned everything that I could about the things I had an interest in while growing up.
+I wouldn’t go on talking to people who were rude or mean to me because PERSONALLY, it brought out the worst in me.
+If I had noticed my taste in music, clothes, and animals earlier on, and then started to develop a better understanding of those things, maybe my childhood would have been better.

 Violet Hemsley, 20 – Well the first thing that comes to mind is that I would get someone a job if they couldn’t find one.
 I’d try and give as much support as possible when people are struggling or going through issues such as illness or death.
 I would also have a bigger sense of optimism because I know life isn’t easy, but that it’s still so worth it.

 Craig Smith, 35 – I’d probably just go back and try to be the most polite person possible.
 I never learned the importance of being a polite person and it has negatively impacted my life in many ways.

 Liam Harrison, 67 – For me, it’s rather simple actually.
 I’d get myself into a good school/job that I actually really enjoyed right out of high school, which would have meant getting some extra tuition when I was younger.
 This was the biggest mistake I ever made.

 Katherin Kelly, 21 – Essentially I would go back and tell myself to be less introverted, and then try and push myself out of my comfort zone more.
 This way I’d have more confidence in what I like, and what I’m good at, and make friends easily.